Fournier's buzzer beater lifts Magic over Cavs 102-100

 TIP-INS

-Cavaliers: Sam Dekker left with an ankle injury at 10:04 of the third quarter. ...
-Clarkson scored his first eight points in a span of 71 seconds. ...
-The Cavs had won nine of their last 10 in Orlando.
+Cavaliers: Sam Dekker left the game with an ankle injury at 10:04 of the third quarter. ...
+Clarkson, who has come off the bench for double figures in every game, scored his first eight points in a span of 71 seconds.

-Magic: F Jonathan Isaac missed his second game with a sprained right ankle. ...
-The Magic played their third game in four nights.
+Magic: F Jonathan Isaac missed a second game with a sprained right ankle. ...
+The Magic played their third game in four nights, including wins on consecutive nights.
+Their next four games are against teams that failed to make the playoffs last season.

 UP NEXT